ifstudies/marriage_deserts/index.md

 # Visualizations of Marriage and Family Formation Data Within 2020 Decennial Census for our 'Marriage Deserts' brief

+**Note: This page now uses rounded 10th and 90th percentiles as cutoffs for deserts and gardens, respectively.
+Previously, rounded 12.5th and 87.5th percentiles were used.
+(Older maps and tables that use these earlier percentiles can still be found under each map for comparison purposes.)**

 Note: Maps and tables that show the percentage of householders aged 15-64 who are married include only those areas with at least 100 householders in that age range; similarly, maps that show the percentage of households with kids that are led by married couples include only those areas with at least 100 households with kids.

 ## Contiguous-desert maps and tables